 The number of courses a student takes affects direct cost and ultimately the financial aid offered.
+Enrollment status for financial aid purposes is predicated on the courses required to complete the degree.
 A student whose enrollment status drops below full time after the first two weeks of the semester will be considered full time for billing and financial aid purposes.
+If you have any questions, please reach out to the Office of Financial Aid.